yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/global_objs.md

 # Global Objects

+## Global Object Storage

+Global objects are stored in ELF's static section, unlike local vars are stored in stack/heap areas.

 ## Init Globals

 All global C++ variables that have constructors must have their constructor called before `main()`.
 The compiler builds a table of global constructor addresses that must be called, in order, before `main()` in a section called `.init_array`.